Glidias/gingknext/README.md

 See `env.example` on what to set up for environment variables.

+Go to https://app.roomservice.dev/ to set up your Roomservice API key.

 ### Frontend viewer

 Currently, the frontend look and feel intends to match Gingko v2 (aka.
 Gingkowriter?) at https://gingkowriter.com (Github source: https://github.com/gingko/client).
 But the Doc viewer is meant to view any stable/legacy (v1) publicly viewable `https://ginkoapp.com/{treeid}` documents which you (or others) must manually publish via the Tree Settings menu in the Gingko App.